-Notable Ineligible Series: Mahershala Ali, “Ramy” (Season 3 is not expected to be eligible); Alan Arkin, “The Kominsky Method” (Mr. Arkin left the show prior to Season 3); Andre Braugher, “Brooklyn Nine-Nine” (Season 8 is not expected to be eligible); Sterling K. Brown and Tony Shaloub, “The Marvelous Mrs. Maisel” (Season 4 is not expected to be eligible); William Jackson Harper, “The Good Place” (the series has ended); Anthony Carrigan, Henry Winkler, and Stephen Root, “Barry” (Season 3 is not expected to be eligible)
+Notable Ineligible Series: Mahershala Ali, “Ramy” (Season 3 was not eligible); Alan Arkin, “The Kominsky Method” (Mr. Arkin left the show prior to Season 3); Andre Braugher, “Brooklyn Nine-Nine” (Season 8 was not eligible); Sterling K. Brown and Tony Shaloub, “The Marvelous Mrs. Maisel” (Season 4 was not eligible); William Jackson Harper, “The Good Place” (the series has ended); Anthony Carrigan, Henry Winkler, and Stephen Root, “Barry” (Season 3 was not eligible)

 At the bottom of this page are IndieWire Deputy TV Editor Ben Travers’ predictions for Best Supporting Actor in a Comedy Series.
-This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2020 race.
-Voting for the 2021 Emmys will be held from June 17 through June 28 (with polls closing at 10 p.m.
+This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2021 race.
+Voting for the 2021 Emmys was held from June 17 through June 28 (with polls closing at 10 p.m.
 PT).
-Emmy nominations will be announced Tuesday, July 13.
-The Creative Arts Emmy Awards will be given out in September, at a date (or dates) to be announced.
+Emmy nominations were announced Tuesday, July 13.
+The Creative Arts Emmy Awards will be given out Saturday, September 11 and Sunday, September 12.
 The 73rd Annual Primetime Emmy Awards will take place Sunday, September 19.
 CBS is broadcasting the ceremony.

 The State of the Race